Hiking in Park City

 McPolin Barn rising over the trees // source: Olivia Hutcherson

-The hike starts at a parking lot just off the highway, where you will make your way through a colorfully painted pedestrian tunnel before exploring the meadow.
+The hike starts at a parking lot just off the road, where you will make your way through a colorfully painted pedestrian tunnel before exploring the meadow.
 A path meanders over a burbling brook, around the barn, and through aspen thickets.

 McPolin Nature Trail on AllTrails.com »